ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 | Context variable     |                      | Disabled          |
 | Redirect             |                      |                   |

-There are many possible combinations, but you can have even further possibilities to add more processing as we will see later, especially in how the consents are managed, meta data are added, scopes are managed, etc ...
+There are many possible combinations, but you can have even further possibilities to add more processing as we will see later, especially in how the consents are managed, metadata is added, scopes are managed, etc..
-In our case, it is simple and we are keeping all the default values, so nothing to do!
+In our case, it is simple and we keep all default values, so nothing to do!

 ![Native OAuth provider creation processing](./images/OAuth-native-auth.png)